Complementary Databases: country-level data

 Family Policy Database (1997, 2003), compiled by Janet Gornick, Marcia Meyers and (for the 1997 version) Katherin Ross, includes country-level data on public policies that enable parental employment, including child care, family leave, and working time regulations.

 The Work-Family Policy Indicators (2012), assembled by Irene Boeckmann, Michelle Budig, and Joya Misra, include country-level data on birth-related and extended leave policies, early childhood education and care, and the regulation of working time.
 The dataset includes 12 country-level indicators, covering 22 countries, including countries in Europe and North America, as well as Australia.
 The indicators are intended to be used together with microdata from the Luxembourg Income Study Database (LIS).
 With a few exceptions, the policy measures are matched to the years corresponding to LIS’ Wave 5 microdata.
 The construction of this database was funded by the United States’ National Science Foundation.

-OECD Database on Household Income Distribution and Poverty, including a set of main poverty and inequality indicators, as well as disposable household income by various breakdowns
+OECD Income Distribution Database (2013) includes a set of poverty and inequality measures, as well as average and median disposable income and other related indicators.

 Comparative Welfare Entitlements Dataset (2013), assembled by Lyle Scruggs, Detlef Jahn, and Kati Kuitto, provides systematic data on institutional features of social insurance programs in 33 countries spanning much of the post-war period.
 Data are provided for unemployment insurance, sickness insurance, and standard and minimum pensions; indicators include replacement rates, eligibility criteria, and coverage.